 - Defective automobile parts: Sometimes, a driver is not negligent.
 Instead, the designer or manufacturer of the automobile may be liable for damages caused by a faulty part.

 Types of Motor Vehicle Accidents We Handle

 Our injury accident law firm handles collision cases, including insurance claims and civil lawsuits.
 We have trial lawyers ready to review and work on car accident cases.
-Among the types of car accident claims we handle are:
+We handle the following types of car accident claims:

-- Taxicab accidents: Taxicabs are required by law to be equipped with safety devices such as seat belts, airbags, and emergency brakes.
-If you or someone else was injured in a taxicab accident, contact our office today so we can help you get the compensation you deserve.
+- Taxi accidents: The law requires taxicabs to be equipped with safety devices such as seat belts, airbags, and emergency brakes.

 - Rideshare accidents: Ridesharing services like Uber and Lyft have become increasingly popular over the past few years.
-These companies provide transportation services through their app, allowing passengers to request rides from private drivers.
 However, these services often lack proper regulations and oversight, leading to numerous injuries and deaths.
-Our attorneys will investigate your rideshare accident claim and determine whether you should pursue legal action against the company.

 - Rear-end collisions: When another vehicle strikes your rear bumper, it’s called a rear-end collision.
 Sometimes, the other vehicle driver may not see you until it’s too late.
 Rear-end collisions are common because they typically involve smaller vehicles striking larger ones.

 - Head-on collisions: Head-on collisions are the most dangerous type of crash because both cars are moving forward simultaneously.